RetroPie/RetroPie-Docs/docs/Updating-RetroPie.md

 - **Manage Packages:** This is where you will install/update all your emulators, install controller drivers (like the ps3 or xboxdrv) along with ports and other optional packages.
 - **Setup / Tools:** Configure tools, splashscreens, themes, and other configurations here.
 - **Uninstall RetroPie:** Pretty self explanatory, uninstalls retropie.
-- **Updated Setup Script:** Updates your setup script to the latest version.
+- **Update RetroPie-Setup Script:** Updates your setup script to the latest version.
 - **Reboot:** Reboots your system.

 **Manage Packages**